144.147 Rural hospital planning and transition grant program.

 (e) In evaluating applications, the commissioner shall score each application on a 100 point scale, assigning the maximum of 70 points for an applicant's understanding of the problem, description of the project, and likelihood of successful outcome of the project; and a maximum of 30 points for the extent of community support for the hospital and this project.
 The commissioner may also take into account other relevant factors.

-(f) A grant to a hospital, including hospitals that submit applications as consortia, may not exceed $50,000 a year and may not exceed a term of two years.
-Prior to the receipt of any grant, the hospital must certify to the commissioner that at least one-half of the amount, which may include in-kind services, is available for the same purposes from nonstate sources.
+(f) Any single grant to a hospital, including hospitals that submit applications as consortia, may not exceed $50,000 a year and may not exceed a term of two years.
+Prior to the receipt of any grant, the hospital must certify to the commissioner that at least one-half of the amount of the total cost of the planning or transition project, which may include in-kind services, is available for the same purposes from nonstate sources.
 A hospital receiving a grant under this section may use the grant for any expenses incurred in the development of strategic plans or the implementation of transition projects with respect to which the grant is made.
 Project grants may not be used to retire debt incurred with respect to any capital expenditure made prior to the date on which the project is initiated.
+Hospitals may apply to the program each year they are eligible.

 (g) The commissioner may adopt rules to implement this section.

 Subd.
 5. Evaluation.
 The commissioner shall evaluate the overall effectiveness of the grant program.
-The commissioner may collect, from the hospital, and communities receiving grants, the information necessary to evaluate the grant program.
+The commissioner may collect, from the hospital, and communities receiving grants, quarterly progress reports to evaluate the grant program.
 Information related to the financial condition of individual hospitals shall be classified as nonpublic data.